Why does my baby cry for no reason

 Do not let your baby cry it out

-It is for survival reasons that the human brain is born with a pretty developed fear/anxiety center, called the amygdala.
-In early childhood, the frontal lobe, an important part of reasoning and regulating emotions, does not develop until around 3 years of age.
+In early childhood, the frontal lobe, an essential part of reasoning and regulating emotions, does not develop until around three years of age.

 How to prevent infant crying

-The best way to avoid the serious problems associated with crying is to prevent crying altogether.
+The best way to avoid the severe problems associated with crying is to prevent crying altogether.

-For older babies, being held in a baby carrier may have similar effect.
+Being held in a baby carrier may have a similar effect for older babies.

 Learn your baby’s signs